Verse drama and dramatic verse: Closet drama

 An important trend from around 1800 was the closet drama: a verse drama intended to be read from the page, rather than performed.
-Byron and Shelley, as well as a host of lesser figures, devoted much time to the closet drama, in a signal that the verse tragedy was already in a state of obsolescence.
+Byron and Shelley, as well as a host of lesser figures, devoted much time to the closet verse or tragic drama, while also proclaiming that verse tragedy was already in a state of obsolescence.
 That is, while poets of the eighteenth century could write so-so poetic dramas, the public taste for new examples was already moving away by the start of the nineteenth century, and there was little commercial appeal in staging them.

 Instead, opera would take up verse drama, as something to be sung: it is still the case that a verse libretto can be successful.
 Verse drama as such, however, in becoming closet drama, became simply a longer poetic form, without the connection to practical theatre and performance.

 According to Robertson Davies in A Voice From the Attic, closet drama is "Dreariest of literature, most second hand and fusty of experience!"
 But indeed a great deal of it was written in Victorian times, and afterwards, to the extent that it became a more popular long form at least than the faded epic.
 Prolific in the form were, for example, Michael Field and Gordon Bottomley.

-Dramatic poetry in general
+Dramatic Poetry

 Dramatic poetry is any poetry that uses the discourse of the characters involved to tell a story or portray a situation.

 The major types of dramatic poetry are those already discussed, to be found in plays written for the theatre, and libretti.
 There are further dramatic verse forms: these include dramatic monologues, such as those written by Robert Browning and Alfred Tennyson and Shakespeare.

+20th and 21st Century Scholarship

+With the prominence of W. B. Yeats and T. S. Eliot at the turn of the century regarding what Eliot termed 'poetic drama', several scholars began to chronicle 'modern' or 'contemporary' contributions to the field.
+This scholarship is interested in archiving and critiquing Anglophone verse drama since the late nineteenth century, as well as beginning to ask the question of what constitutes verse and/or poetic drama.
+Scholarship seems to be drawn both from practitioners and academics: roles which sometimes overlap.